mhf93/imgplyr/README.md

 ## Customising Keyboard Shortcuts

-**Settings ▾ → Edit Keybindings…** opens a scrollable table of every action and its current shortcut, divided into three sections: standard actions, effect toggles, and transition toggles.
+**Settings ▾ → Edit Keybindings…** opens a scrollable table of every action and its current shortcut, divided into four sections: standard actions, effect toggles, transition toggles, and perform mode shortcuts.

 1. Click the text box next to the action you want to rebind.
 It turns **yellow**.
 2. Press the key you want to use.
 The box turns **green**.